 With the victim mentality in mind, the brief insight into how she really feels, and our desire for Faith to have a relationship with her grandmother, we have decided to open the door to more visits and more sharing with grandmother.

-Two, we are affected by what we see grandfather doing with the other grandkids (or more accurately the kids of my brother’s fiancé).
+One of the reasons we unfriended her is that we are affected by what we see grandfather doing with the other grandkids (or more accurately the kids of my brother’s fiancé).
 He essentially replaced Faith with a child that was more outgoing and would satisfy his view of “how a child should be” (his words).
 It’s hard on us emotionally to see these things, and we don’t care to see any of it on Facebook.

 We talked about it after she left, and decided to re-friend grandmother.